Precision Manufacturing for Complex Engineering Work

 Ideal for shafts, bushings, threaded fittings, and other cylindrical features that benefit from lathe operations.

-Will enable tighter control of diameters, surface finish, and coaxial features than additive alone.
+Enables tighter control of diameters, surface finish, and coaxial features than additive alone.

 Launching soon.